 In February 2015, Japan Business Association of Southern California selected Ms. Lee to be one of the seven educators to represent Southern California for a FREE educational/cultural exchange.
 There were 30 teachers and administrators chosen from seven regions and four countries for this trip.
 Ms. Lee was the only music teacher chosen to give two demostration music lessons to Japanese schools in Tokyo and Ikaruga.

-After teaching 15 years at Alderwood, Brywood, Eastshore, Oak Creek and Turtle Rock Elementary Schools, Kaii stays at Brywood, and moved to teach at Canyon View, College Park, Culverdale, and Meadow Park Elementary Schools for the last three years and is about to move to teach at Easrwood, the new elementary school for 2017.
-She also enjoys being a private piano teacher, and singing with the Pacific Chorale for the 14th year.
+After teaching 20 years at IUSD, Kaii has taught in Alderwood, Brywood, Canyon View, College Park, Culverdale, Eastshore, Eastwood, Greentree, Los Naranjos, Meadow Park, Oak Creek, Vista Verde, and Turtle Rock Schools.
+She also enjoys being a private piano teacher, and singing with the Pacific Chorale for the 15th year.
 Ms. Lee participated in the Pacific Chorale's Paris Tour 2012 performances in Paris, France, and Budapest/Vienna Tour 2016.

 On her non-school days, she loves to play with her grand daughters.

 All rights reserved